xinminlabs/synvert-docs/index.md

 ![Search snippet](demos/search-snippet-1.gif)

 - Generate a snippet.
-You can generate a snippet by some input codes and output codes.
+You can generate a snippet by adding some input codes and output codes.

 ![Generate snippet](demos/generate-snippet-1.gif)